astroLazybones/crueltyfish/README.md

 ## Positioning
 Make sure to stand close to the fishing spot (like, as close as you safely can)
 <br>
-due to the fact it is timed inputs, not smart detection, when you cast the rod at long distances, it can try to pull the rod while its still in the air
+due to the fact it is timed inputs, not smart detection, when you cast the rod at long distances, it can try to pull the rod while its still in the air.
 ## Features
 Here is a list of things that are here and arent here:
 <br>